 Soña Alaniz Saiz currently serves as the Coordinator of Mental Health and Academic Counseling for Las Cruces Public Schools District.
 She is a licensed clinical social worker (LCSW) with a background in psychology and education.
 Her experience with school systems as an educator and social worker spans all levels: elementary, middle and high school, and higher education.
 She is a doctoral candidate within the Educational Leadership and Administration department at New Mexico State University (NMSU).
 Soña has been involved with emotional intelligence practice and social emotional learning for the past 25+ years.
 She strives to engage in advocacy that demands socially just practices throughout educational settings.
 Soña considers herself a lifelong learner and appreciates opportunities that expand her worldview and grow her ability to be an authentic human being.

-Lynne McMahan, Ed.D. has been in the work of SEL through her teaching, leading and training through the Tribes process for 30+ years.
-Lynne is an Associate Faculty and Program Coordinator for Prescott College and is the Instructional Designer for the Transformational School Leadership Initiative for both the Santa Fe Center and The Institute for School Partnerships at WashU in St. Louis.
-She is a professional mentor and coach for educators and as a Tribes Trainer and Tribes Systems Consultant she helps schools, districts and organizations create positive learning cultures through professional learning communities development, visioning and strategic planning and sustainable and responsive leadership processes.
-She has lived in New Mexico both in Albuquerque and Santa Fe off and on for 12 years.
+Lynne McMahan, Ed.D. has been in the work of SEL through her teaching, leading, and training, incorporating the Tribes process (now Peace Learning Circles) for 30+ years in each of the educational settings she has been involved with.
+Lynne recently retired from Prescott College and has been awarded Faculty Emeritus status.
+She is also the Instructional Designer for the Transformational School Leadership Initiative for both the Santa Fe Center and The Institute for School Partnerships at WashU in St. Louis and she is a professional mentor and coach for educators.
+As a Tribes (Peace Learning Circles) Trainer and Systems Consultant, she helps schools, districts, and organizations create positive learning cultures through professional learning communities development, visioning, strategic planning, and sustainable and responsive leadership processes.
+She has lived in New Mexico, both in Albuquerque and Santa Fe, off and on for 14 years.

 Kathy is a life long New Mexican and spent decades teaching in our public schools focusing on gifted students, math and science.
 She began her journey in SEL about 20 years ago when she realized it was often the “missing piece” in our educational practices.
 She currently is working with an ECECD grant as a Regional Childcare Coordinator for north west and north central NM.
 She and her husband live in Farmington and she enjoys being a grandmother and training and running barrel racing horses.